-Bachelor or Master of Science in Engineering at Washington University in St. Louis a BS (or BA) from Rhodes and a BS from Washington University after completing a 3-2 or 4-2 plan (three or four years at Rhodes followed by two years at Washington University).
+Students can spend three or four years at Rhodes, and then, after acceptance to the McKelvey School of Engineering at Washington University, complete two or three years of engineering study.
+In the dual bachelor's degree program, the student receives two degrees, a BS (or BA) from Rhodes and a BS from Washington University after completing a 3-2 or 4-2 plan (three or four years at Rhodes followed by two years at Washington University).
 The student who pursues a Rhodes major in the Humanities, Social Sciences, or Fine Arts will generally complete the Rhodes portion in four years, applying elective hours to the Dual Degree core requirements.
 Students can also opt for a 3-3 plan that results in a BS from Rhodes and both a BS and MS from Washington University.
 Financial aid does not transfer from Rhodes to Washington University for any of the programs described above, but the student can apply for aid from Washington University.
 More information about the dual degree options with Washington University can be found here: https://engineering.wustl.edu/academics/dual-degree-program/index.html